hindutva/hindutva.github.io/main/books/vivekAnanda/volume_4/translation_poems/227_to_a_friend.md

 Friendless, clad in rags, with no possession,
 Feeding from door to door on what chance would bring.
-The frame broken under Tapasyâ's (Of austerities) weight;
+The frame broken under Tapasyā's (Of austerities) weight;
 What riches, ask thou, have I earned in life?

 Listen, friend, I will speak my heart to thee;